precice/precice.github.io/pages/docs/docs.md

 ```
 ### Where to save files

 Save Markdown files in the `pages` directory in an appropriate subdirectory.
-Jekyll is agnostic to this folder structure - subdirectories are human ease of organisation only.
+Jekyll is agnostic to this folder structure - subdirectories are for human ease of organisation only.

 ```
 pages